Distribution-Dependent Rates for Multi-Distribution Learning: Discussion

 In this work, we delve into the problem of DRO within the MDL framework, an area of growing popularity in high-stakes machine learning applications.
 Rooted in empirical process theory and inspired by the PE-MAB literature, we offer novel insight into the key strategies of uniform and non-uniform exploration via distribution-dependent bounds.
 By scaling with instance-specific quantities, our proposed bounds decay much faster, with respect to sample sizes, than existing ones.
 We additionally devise an optimistic method, LCB-DR, that shows improvements over its non-adaptive counterparts, paralleling classical findings in the MAB setting.

 While LCB-DR exhibits favorable rates, we reiterate that tuning certain parameters involves estimating unknown quantities.
 This raises the question of whether there exists a more astute way to select such quantities with minimal prior information.
-Moreover, the procedure requires specifying the order to play the arms in.
-Although the absence of any problem knowledge might preclude exploiting this sequence effectively, perhaps some preliminary understanding of the distributions allows potential advantages.
+Moreover, the procedure requires specifying the order to play the actions in.
+Although the absence of any problem knowledge might preclude exploiting this sequence effectively, perhaps some preliminary understanding of the distributions allows potential advantages (e.g., start with actions that explore as much as possible, so that $\Uc_j$ is small in future iterations).

 \counterwithin{equation}{section}